 eGovernment Indicator

 The eGovernment benchmark indicates the extent to which objectives in the field of digital government are being met.
-This benchmark is based on indicators, such as the use of digital forms by citizens, pre-filling of forms based on authentic sources, the availability of digital services around life events, and the provision of open data.
+This benchmark is based on indicators such as citizens’ use of digital forms, pre-filling of forms based on authentic sources, the availability of digital services around life events, and the provision of open data.
 The Netherlands emerged as one of the top-ranked countries in eGovernment.